m3g/CellListMap.jl/docs/src/index.md

 ## Overview

+### High level interface for periodic system

+Since version `0.7.22`, a new simpler, higher level interface was introduced, that will facilitate the use of `CellListMap` without any loss in performance.
+The new interface is flexible enough for the majority of applications.
+It may become the default interface in the future.
+See the [PeriodicSystems interface] menu for details.

+### Standard lower level interface

 The main function is `map_parwise!` (or `map_pairwise`):

 If the analysis is performed on the pairs of a single vector `x` (`n*(n-1)/2` pairs), the function can be called with: